 Another way to reuse a hand knotted rug is to turn it into furniture!

-[VIDEO] Mary Give Creative Ideas for Hand Knotted Rug Recycling!Hand knotted rugs on the other hand will not shed so easily.
-Shedding is normal for the first few months of a rugs life but will eventually cease.
+[VIDEO] Mary Give Creative Ideas for Hand Knotted Rug Recycling!Hand knotted rugs don't shed as easily.
+In the first few months, you may witness a bit of shedding, but after a while this eventually ceases.

 Cleaning is also incredibly easy.
 Just take it for a professional clean every year or so and that's it!